GUINOBAN/AdvComProg_Project/README.md

 ### 🔑 **Key Features**
 <h4>The following are the key features of the project:<h4>
 <details>
-  <summary><h4> 💡 recipe suggestion and nutritional information </h4></summary>
+  <summary><h4> 💡 Recipe Suggestion and Nutritional Information </h4></summary>
        ◻  The software can suggest recipes based on the user's dietary preferences and provide nutritional information for each recipe.
 </details>
 <details>
-  <summary><h4>📈 calorie tracking and goal setting </h4></summary>
+  <summary><h4>📈 Calorie Tracking and Goal Setting </h4></summary>
        ◻  The software can track the user's calorie intake and help them set daily calorie goals based on their weight loss or weight management goals.
 </details>
 <details>
-  <summary><h4>📝 meal planning and grocery list creation </h4></summary>
+  <summary><h4>📝 Meal Planning and Grocery List Creation </h4></summary>
        ◻  The software can help users plan their meals for the week and create a grocery list based on the recipes they choose.
 </details>
 <details>
-  <summary><h4> 💧 water intake tracking </h4></summary>
+  <summary><h4> 💧 Water Intake Tracking </h4></summary>
        ◻  The software can track the user's water intake and remind them to drink water throughout the day.
 </details>
 <details>
-  <summary><h4>📖 food diary and progress tracking </h4></summary>
+  <summary><h4>📖 Food Diary and Progress Tracking </h4></summary>
        ◻  The software can provide users with a food diary to track their meals and progress towards their health goals.
 Users can also set reminders to log their meals and monitor their progress.
 </details>

 ##